samrosin/dscap/data-application/results/README.md

 * `trt_effects_*`.
 Standardized and naive treatment effect estimates with standard errors and confidence intervals based on the sandwich estimator.
 * `vcov_*`.
 The sandwich estimator of the variance-covariance matrix for all parameter estimates.
-Note that, because we're using many stacked estimating equation to capture the uncertainty in all parameters, this is a very large matrix containing superfluous information.
+Note that, because we're using many stacked estimating equations to capture the uncertainty in all parameters, this is a very large matrix containing superfluous information.
 For instance, the estimated variance for the case-cohort sampling proportions are included; these variance are not important.